MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 Call `SetRowsetSize` before calling `Open` to initially set the rowset size for the recordset.
 The default rowset size when implementing bulk row fetching is 25.

 > [!NOTE]
 > Use caution when calling `SetRowsetSize`.
-If you are manually allocating storage for the data (as specified by the `CRecordset::userAllocMultiRowBuffers` option of the dwOptions parameter in `Open`), you should check whether you need to reallocate these storage buffers after you call `SetRowsetSize`, but before you perform any cursor navigation operation.
+If you're manually allocating storage for the data (as specified by the `CRecordset::userAllocMultiRowBuffers` option of the dwOptions parameter in `Open`), you should check whether you need to reallocate these storage buffers after you call `SetRowsetSize`, but before you perform any cursor navigation operation.

 To obtain the current setting for the rowset size, call [`GetRowsetSize`](#getrowsetsize).